frederic-perez/AmE-dictionary/data/dictionary.md

 __bedeck__ _v_ (bedecked)
 __bedevil__ _vt_ :nine: (bedeviled) __1__ _(of something bad)_ Cause great and continual trouble to. _Projects like this are bedevilled by a shortage of cash._ Be confusing or perplexing to; cause to be unable to think clearly. _Syn_ befuddle, confound, discombobulate, fox, throw _Jerry frequently bedevils his conversation partners by rapidly and abruptly changing topics._ __2__ _(of a person)_ Torment or harass. _He bedeviled them with petty practical jokes._ _Syn_ afflict, torment, beset
 __bedfellow__
-__bedlam__ _n_ :six: A place or situation of noisy uproar and confusion.
+__bedlam__ _n_ :seven: /ˈbɛdləm/ A place or situation of noisy uproar and confusion.
 Scene of loud confusion. _Syn_ chaos, pandemonium, topsy-turvydom, topsy-turvyness _They quarreled and bickered more than ever among themselves, till at times the camp was a howling bedlam._
 __Bedouin__
 __bedpan__ _n_
 __bedraggled__ _adj_ In deplorable condition. _Syn_ broken-down, dilapidated, ramshackle, tatterdemalion, derelict